cb-42/AnNOTEator/README.md

 #navigate to the root directory and install the necessary packages
 pip install -r requirements.txt

-#Below code will transcribe the audio from the youtube link below and output the pdf file in the root directory
+#Below code will transcribe the audio from the youtube link below and output the pdf file in the root directory, with the file name demo.pdf
 #Musescore 3 need to be installed for pdf export
+python main.py -l https://youtu.be/g-QKTLiQPPk -km performance -bpm 100 -on demo

+#For more info about the optional parameter
-python main.py -i 'https://www.youtube.com/watch?v=hTWKbfoikeg' -o 'pdf'
+python main.py -h

 ```